elves/elvish/website/ref/edit.md

 Elvish session, or after a chunk of code is executed, `going to read` is printed.

+# Word types

+The editor supports operating on entire "words".
+As intuitive as the concept of "word" is, there is actually no single definition for the concept.
+The editor supports the following three definitions of words:

+-   A **big word**, or simply **word**, is a sequence of non-whitespace characters.
+This definition corresponds to the concept of "WORD" in vi.

+-   A **small word** is a sequence of alphanumerical characters ("alnum small word"), or a sequence of non-alphanumerical, non-whitespace characters ("punctuation small word").
+This definition corresponds to the concept of "word" in vi and zsh.

+-   An **alphanumerical word** is a sequence of alphanumerical characters.
+This definition corresponds to the concept of "word" in bash.

+Whitespace characters are those with the Unicode [Whitespace](https://en.wikip edia.org/wiki/Whitespace_character#Unicode) property.
+Alphanumerical characters are those in the Unicode Letter or Number category.

+A **word boundary** is an imaginary zero-length boundary around a word.

+To see the difference between these definitions, consider the following string:
+`abc++ /* xyz`:

+-   It contains three (big) words: `abc++`, `/*` and `xyz`.

+-   It contains four small words, `abc`, `++`, `/*` and `xyz`.
+Among them, `abc` and `xyz` are alnum small words, while `++` and `/*` are punctuation small words.

+-   It contains two alnum words, `abc` and `xyz`.

 @elvdoc -ns edit: -dir ../pkg/edit